 How does New Jersey Define Auto Negligence?

-As in most states, liability in personal injuries claims comes from the theory of negligence.
+As in most states, personal injury claims are based upon establishing negligence.
 Negligence in New Jersey is defined as a failure to exercise in the degree of care for the safety of others, which a reasonably prudent person would exercise under the same or similar circumstances.
 Negligence is a broad term under the law and may consist of doing an act, which the reasonably prudent person would not have done, or it may be the failure to do that which the reasonably prudent person would have done under the circumstances then existing.